matthewmullin01/coolcanvas/SOLUTION.md

 ### **[Wrapping images in custom class to help manage logic and state](https://github.com/matthewmullin01/coolcanvas/commit/f80aafd010cfc669d180fbedd96f7762eb4e1895)**

 After digging into the Canvas API I realised it would not be possible to find and mutate children rendered in the canvas directly.
-Essentially all the Canvas does is essentially paint pixels.
+Essentially all the Canvas does is paint pixels.

-This meant that we could have to manage the state (position, size, drag state, etc) of the rendered elements ourselves.
+This meant that we would have to manage the state (position, size, drag state, etc) of the rendered elements ourselves.

 ```
 export class CanvasElement {